Learn how to smoke it for delectable poultry that no one will be able to resist.

-Cons: Smaller portions in the bag, and more chips than preferred.
+Cons: Smaller portions in the bag and more chips than preferred.

 Weber Wood Cubic Meter Stephen Products 17138 Apple Chip

 Weber products are usually worth a try, and these applewood chunks do not disappoint.
-This large bag should last you the better part of a year and is subtle and sweet, like any fine applewood should be.
+This large bag should last you the better part of a year and is subtle and sweet like any fine applewood should be.

 And what kind of wood should I use to smoke a turkey?
 Depending on your preferences, you should select the wood for smoking turkey.
 For a “heavy” scent, go with Hickory or Oaktree.
-Choose Cherry for a flavorful scent, Alder for a light flavor, Maple tree for a honey-like scent, and Applewood for a soft fruit scent.
+Choose Cherry for a delicious scent, Alder for a light flavor, Maple tree for a honey-like scent, and Applewood for a soft fruit scent.

 In any case, regardless of the one you choose, all of these types of wood are ideal for both novice smokers and seasoned cooks.